North American Phalanx: Legacy

 The North American Phalanx was the second most publicized association of the 1840s Fourierist movement, surpassed in general interest only by Brook Farm in West Roxbury, Massachusetts.

 The main edifice of the North American Phalanx stood until November 1972 when it was destroyed in another fire.
 At present, two structures – both private homes – from the original Phalanx property survive.
 One of them, constructed around 1851, was the cottage of Marcus Spring, a merchant from Brooklyn, New York, who was a supporter of the Phalanx.
 He and his family used the cottage as their summer home.
 Although Mr. Spring was not a resident member of the Phalanx, he was one of its largest shareholders, having invested, with several New York colleagues, over $50,000 in the endeavor.

 The Monmouth County Historical Association in Freehold Borough, New Jersey houses a collection of records of the North American Archive which include legal and financial documents, meeting minutes, miscellaneous manuscripts, published material about the phalanx, photographs and illustrations, maps, drawings, and blueprints.
-The collection contains a total of 148 items and occupies 2 linear feet of shelf space and is open for use by researchers without restriction. c;
+The collection contains a total of 148 items and occupies 2 linear feet of shelf space and is open for use by researchers without restriction.